puppetlabs/relay-docs/docs/adding-an-approval-step.md

 # Adding an approval step to a workflow

-Add manual approval steps to your Project Nebula workflow when you need more control over when something is deployed.
+Add manual approval steps to your Relay workflow when you need more control over when something is deployed.
 For example, you could prevent a deployment to your production environment without an approval from your engineering lead.

-After you add an approval step to your Nebula workflow, an approver can accept or reject the step from the workflow run page in the Nebula web interface.
+After you add an approval step to your workflow, an approver can accept or reject the step from the workflow run page in the Relay web interface.

 Approval steps are similar to regular task steps, although they do not require an `image` key.
 Approval steps consist of the following keys: